-Read this entire manual carefully before installing or using the product.
+Read this entire manual carefully before using your new product.
 Do not install or operate the product until you are familiar with all operating instructions and warnings.
-Do not allow anyone else to operate it until they are familiar with all operating instructions and warnings.
-Keep this manual on or near the product for future reference.
+Refer to ANSI/ALI ALIS Standard Safety Requirements for Installation and Service of Automotive Lifts for more information about safely installing your Lift.